2D: Two dimensional. In animation, refers to the images sitting flat on the screen.

 Development: The process in which a client and the producer develops and then settles on a story, theme and type of video before making it.
 We like to do this with mood boards, brainstorm sessions, reference videos and getting embedded with your brand and its ethos.

-DoP: Director of Photography.
+DoP: Also, DP: Director of Photography.
 Frequently a camera operator too.
 Works alongside the director.
 In charge of the look, lighting and composition of the film using various complex physical and technical skills.
 We use different DoPs depending on the vibe and genre of production.

 Edit: A version of the film.
 A film might have several different edits.
 We can provide different edits for different platforms such as Facebook, Instagram, YouTube, broadcast, events, regional versions with translations and more.

 Editor: The person who edits the film.
 Works with the director to choose the best shots, form the overall narrative and assemble your film.
 The editor may also add logos, music and a basic colour grade.
 Although we always suggest using dedicated people for these additional tasks for even higher production quality.